JamesWoolfenden/packer-by-example/environment/readme.md

 # Environment Folder

-The property files here are to populate the packer variables for environment The file template.json is an example file.
+The property files here are to populate the packer variables for environment.
+The file template.json is an example file.

 ## To populate the environment files